 Located in Somerville near North Cambridge, Lincoln Park has an extensive amount of playground equipment, including a large climbing structure and slide.

-Explore popular playgrounds in Boston’s Back Bay & Fenway neighborhoods:
+Explore the best playgrounds in Boston’s Back Bay & Fenway neighborhoods:

 Explore popular playgrounds in Boston’s Dorchester neighborhood:

-Explore popular playgrounds in downtown Boston, including Seaport and North End.
+Explore best playgrounds in downtown Boston, including Seaport and North End.

 Explore popular playgrounds in Boston’s Roxbury neighborhood.